How To Build a Finance Function for the Modern Era

 “You have to create an ecosystem of finance automation that doesn’t rely so heavily on human intervention if you want finance to be more customer-service based,” Peter said.

-When processes are automated, it frees talent to work on higher-value tasks and serve as a strategic partner across departments and roles.
-For example, delivering data-driven insights to department leads across sales, marketing, operations, and distribution arms them with powerful financial analysis.
+When processes are automated, it frees talent to focus on value creation and serve as a strategic partner across departments and roles.
+For example, delivering data-driven insights to department leads across sales, marketing, operations, and distribution arms them with powerful financial data analytics.
 That can guide their decisions on strategy shifts and other growth-bolstering changes, such as hiring staff, procedural improvements, and marketing initiatives.

 “The lowest-value, highest-friction operational tasks have to be automated,” Joe said.
 “Why would you have staff spend time rolling forward actuals if software can do it?
 People-centric processes are the key to agile finance.”